marcpinet/neat-cars/README.md

 ![nn](readme-data/neat_cars_init.png)

+The algorithm will then create itself the necessary connections (increasing their weight over time) and eventually add hidden layers in the process.

 ### Fitness

 The fitness is quite simple: the more the car drives, the better it is.
 The fitness is calculated by the distance the car has driven.
 The car is therefore penalized if it crashes.